NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 These formulas also start with distorted pixels and undistort them, just as the Brown-Conrady model.
 This is not preferred.
 Use instead the Tsai model.

+An example of how these values are specified in a camera file is in :numref:`photometrix_dist_example`.

 Fisheye
 ^^^^^^^